onsite-womens-health/sysmon-modular/README.md

 # This is the initial commit to quiet down the PDQ Inventory DNS calls being sent through SYSMON and being parsed by GrayLog.
 It is placed in the 0_custom_configuration folder per the author's directions for utilizing their repo.

 # The OWH_Merge_Sysmon.ps1 should work to merge any .xml files found in the 0_custom_configuration folder.
-This should be neater and not put all of changes into a single monolithic .xml file should we end up adding more rules to tis folder.
+This should be neater and not put all of changes into a single monolithic .xml file should we end up adding more rules to this folder.

 #